How Patent Counsels can use patent landscapes to help make better R&D Decisions?

 How to make them listen to you?

-The dominant question is – What can IP Counsel do so that the business team does not just listen to their comments, but also take business decisions accordingly?
+The dominant question is – What can IP Counsel do so that the business teams do not just listen to their comments, but also take business decisions accordingly?

 The solution to the problem is not very complex.